sacherjj/CasperLabs/docs/CONTRACTS.md

 ###### Alternative way of creating, signing and deploying contracts

 Every account can associate multiple keys with it and give each a weight.
 Collective weight of signing keys decides whether an action of certain type can be made.
-In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys. `deploy` command does it all (creates a deploy, signs it an deploys to the node) but doesn't allow for signing with multiple keys.
+In order to collect weight of different associated keys a deploy has to be signed by corresponding private keys. `deploy` command does it all (creates a deploy, signs it and deploys to the node) but doesn't allow for signing with multiple keys.
 Therefore we split `deploy` into three separate commands:
 * `make-deploy` - creates a deploy from input parameters
-* `sign-deploy` - signs a deploy with given private key
+* `sign-deployfuck` - signs a deploy with given private key
 * `send-deploy` - sends a deploy to CasperLabs node

 Commands read input deploy from both a file (`-i` flag) and STDIN.
 They can also write to both file and STDOUT.